VincentWei/minigui-docs/MiniGUI-Overview.md

 <https://github.com/FMSoftCN>

-We now maintain the documents about MiniGUI on the following public repo:
+We now maintain all documents about MiniGUI on the following public repo:

 <https://github.com/VincentWei/minigui-docs>

 ## CHARTS AND SCREENSHOTS